 At low elevation, control plots exhibited higher within-treatment Bray-Curtis dissimilarity in community composition compared to the mid-altitude.
 Only the addition of herbivores resulted in a consistent decrease in dissimilarity with increasing elevation (Supplementary Information: Appendix I, Fig S2).
 At the low elevation, species composition changed primarily through species turnover (high balanced component, low gradient component of dissimilarity).
 However, at the other two altitudes, changes through shifts in the abundance structure dominated in communities.
-All treatments, except fungi, had influenced quantities of the beta-diversity partitions.
+All treatments, except fungi, had influenced beta-diversity partition.
 At the low elevation, insects reduced dissimilarity mainly by reducing the gradient component (Fig. 3).
 At the mid elevation reduction of the balanced component by insect, predator presence and increased levels of herbivory were leveled out by increase in the gradient components, except for the herbivore addition treatment.
 This resulted in no changes to general dissimilarity.
 At the highest elevation increase in balanced component caused by insects, and presence of predators were both reflected in the increase in general dissimilarity.
-At this elevation, treatment did not caused decrease in the gradient component.
+At this elevation, treatment did not cause decrease in the gradient component.

-At the highest studied elevation, all treatments caused a shift from deterministically divergent (predictably unpredictable) towards random community assembly (Fig. 4).
-Similar but weaker shift were observed at the low altitude in cases of insecticide and fungicide, and the opposite patterns were found at the mid-elevation.
-There communities showed rather random assembly and only addition of herbivores significantly increased divergence of the community composition.
+At the highest studied elevation, all treatments caused a shift from highly variable, non-randomly divergent towards random community assembly (Fig. 4).
+Similar but weaker shift was observed at the low altitude in the case of insecticide and fungicide, while the patterns at the mid-elevation were either opposite, with less than random variance in community composition, for added herbivores or close to random for the remaining treatments.

 At mid and high elevation, plants with higher water content tend to increase in abundance along the effect vectors of fungi and insecticide treatments.
 At the mid elevation, plants with lower SLA tend increase along the same vectors (Supplementary Information: Appendix I, Tab.
-S5).
+S5). aaa

 CWM for water content and SLA was linearly, negatively related to species richness i.e., species CWMSLA and CWMWC were lower at high species richness sites, and higher at low species rich sites (Supplementary Information: Appendix I, Fig S3).
 This relationship was the same for all sites, and treatments.

-Three studied traits varied in their importance in predicting the change in biomass (Δ biomass) in response to a treatment (Fig. 5, Tab.
-1).
+Three studied traits varied in their importance in predicting the change in biomass (Δ biomass) in response to a treatment (Fig. 5, Table 1).
 SLA was significant, nonlinear only in the predator exclusion treatment.
 Species with higher water content tend to increase biomass in response to the fungicide treatment, similarly to the results of RDA.
 Water content, although not significant as a predictor, increased performance of all the models as a co-variate in all models.
 Majority of variation in the biomass change was explained by abundance, site identity, intra-specific shifts in SLA values.

 Discussion

-Our results indicate that biotic factors influence pioneer vegetation, but the direction and magnitude of their effects are varying depending on local plant community characteristics and elevation.
-With the exception of a strong negative effect of insects at the mid-elevation, biomass remained resilient to experimental treatments, suggesting a strong bottom-up control of community biomass.
-This was not coupled with any positive effect of predators, which could suggest a lack of top-down cascades affecting plant biomass.
+Our results indicate that biotic factors influence pioneer vegetation, but the direction and magnitude of their effects are variable depending on local plant community characteristics and elevation.
+With the exception of a strong negative effect of insects at the mid-elevation, plant biomass remained resilient to experimental treatments, suggesting a strong bottom-up control of community biomass.
+Predators increased richness, diversity and density of the woody plant species only at the highest elevation, which suggests an increasing top-down control at the higher elevations.
+At the same time however, insects were also having positive effect on richness and diversity

+[At what circumstances these kind of effects can be observed?]